Prorotodactylus: Paleobiology

 Trackways indicate that the maker of Prorotodactylus footprints was quadrupedal.
 However, the overstep of the hind feet beyond the front feet indicates that the forelimbs were reduced, a characteristic of bipedal animals.
 Another Polish dinosauromorph ichnogenus, Sphingopus, occurs later in the Triassic and is fully bipedal.
 The transition to bipedality probably occurred between Prorotodactylus and Sphingopus.
 During this transition, body size also increased, as Sphingopus tracks are larger than those of Prorotodactylus.

 The different shapes of the manus and pes of Prorotodactylus may show different forms of specialization.
 The forelimbs, which were reduced, may have been used for hunting, grasping, or manipulating.
 The bunched metatarsals of the hind feet may have enabled the metatarsals to act as a lever, along with the stylopodium, or upper leg, and the zeugopodium, or lower leg.
 This would have enabled facultative bipedalism in Prorotodactylus, and a wholly bipedal gait in later dinosauromorphs.
 Pace angulation is relatively high in Prorotodactylus, and increased as bipedalism becomes obligate in later dinosauromorphs.

+Classification

+Fossils of Prorotodactylus date back to the early Olenekian stage of the Early Triassic, so if they indeed represent a dinosauromorph, its presence during this time may extend the range of the dinosaur stem lineage to the start of the Early Triassic, soon after the Permian-Triassic extinction event.
+As a possible quadrupedal basal dinosauromorph, it also raises questions debating the theory that bipedalism is ancestral to dinosaurs.
+However, other researchers have doubted the dinosauromorph affinites of Prorotodactylus and its possible relation to Lagerpeton due to significant morphological disparities, and it is noted that the fossils resemble more of a protorosaurian.
+The describers of P. mesaxonichnus suggested that the trackmaker would have been a basal archosauriform such as the Euparkeriidae.
+Additionally, Lagerpeton has recently been suggested to be a pterosauromorph, and the pes of the pterosauromorph Scleromochlus might closely correspond to Prorotodactylus.